 Similarly, when we follow up with each community to measure and analyze the impact of our efforts, we implement a series of household and community surveys to measure changes in living standards, utilizing indicators such as health, education, economic participation, food security, happiness, women’s empowerment, and local economic development.

-Collecting data in rural communities in developing countries is as daunting as it is rewarding.
+Data collection in rural communities in developing countries is as daunting as it is rewarding.
 In this post, I will try to share my experiences, joys, trials, and tribulations of measurement and evaluation in rural communities.

 - Many of the communities we work with are very hard to reach.
 Given the challenging infrastructure, public transport is very inefficient and you end up depending on a car and a driver.
 These drivers, however, don’t use GPS, so you are in charge of finding your way with your non-existent local knowledge or intermittent mobile data connection.
 A number of obstacles can seemingly materialize out of thin air: the poorly maintained roads can become unsafe very quickly, construction and maintenance work can cut off your route entirely, or traffic and other blockages can force you to turn around or wait for hours.
 As a rule, it is advisable to double the time that Google Maps recommends so that these delays don’t disrupt your schedule completely.